agsb/immu/Details.md

 ## More with less

-_"An interpreter can be reduced to a switch-case structure contained within a loop."_ , Ken Boak, <https://github.com/monsonite/MINT>, 05/11/2021
+_"An interpreter can be reduced to a switch-case structure contained within a loop.", Ken Boak, <https://github.com/monsonite/MINT>_

 Also, JUMP could be extended, with pseudo op-codes as Token Threaded Code (TTC), for more “inner functions”, as a inline lookup table: